kevink46/Tic-Tac-Toe/README.md

 4. Player 1 can choose a field (eg. (2,2))
 5. Player 2 can choose a field which is not taken already
 6. Player 1 can choose another field and so on
+7. Play on until the game is finished

 We hope you will enjoy the game! :)